 The following lists, broken into subject and topics, are books that I have read or used to learn certain subjects.
 I may end up doing book reviews of some of these and if I do I will hyperlink to those pages.
 If there are books I have not yet read I will make note of that, although I very likely already own it and have browsed in it a bit.
 So I feel I can vouch for the quality of the text in some way.
+I've now expanded this list to include general works of fiction and nonfiction, not necessarily just textbooks.

 (Ordinary) Differential Equations